Turkey, Venezuela and Ghana treated as hyperinflationary.

 (f) Hyperinflationary accounting

-The group applied hyperinflationary accounting for its operations in Turkey, Venezuela and Lebanon.
+The group applied hyperinflationary accounting for its operations in Türkiye, Ghana and Venezuela.

 5. Finance income and charges